Continual Adaptation for Pacific Indigenous Speech Recognition: Methodology and Experimental Setup

 All experiments use the Whisper-Small~\cite{whisper} architecture as the base speech foundation model.
 We follow the corpus definition in Section~2 and split each language into 80\% training, 10\% validation, and 10\% test, stratified by speaker where possible to reduce speaker overlap.
 Audio is resampled to 16~kHz mono and normalised using the standard preprocessing pipeline from the Whisper implementation.

 Fine-tuning is performed with AdamW, a peak learning rate of $1\times10^{-4}$, a batch size of 16, a linear warm-up over the first 500 steps, and a cosine decay schedule thereafter.
 To support the target languages, we extend the original Whisper vocabulary with characters observed in Bislama, Nafsan, and Lelepa transcripts; new token embeddings are initialised with the average of the pretrained vocabulary, while all other parameters are loaded from the multilingual checkpoint.
 We apply mild data augmentation via random time-shifts and additive in-domain background noise to keep the signal-to-noise ratio within a realistic conversational range.
-For every combination of language, budget, and adaptation strategy (full fine-tuning or LoRA), we train three runs with different random seeds and report mean and standard deviation of CER and WER.
+For every combination of language, budget, and adaptation strategy (full fine-tuning or LoRA), we train three runs with different random seeds and report the averaged CER and WER to ensure a reliable evaluation.

 Representational drift analysis uses a separate held-out evaluation subset, disjoint from both training and test splits.
 For each trained checkpoint, we pass this subset through the model in teacher-forced mode, cache the hidden states of every encoder and decoder layer, and compute cosine-distance–based drift per layer with min–max normalisation per language.